yona-projects/yona/docs/userManual/projectSetting/project-setting-setting.md

 The value means number of minimum reviewers to merge pull requests.

-Each pull request should be reviewed by others greater than or equal to the value to be accepted.
+Each pull request should be reviewed by users greater than or equal to the value to be accepted.

 ## Default Branch

+This option is only shown when project repository type is GIT.

-The value means default branch on `Code` menu.
-Also it means default `to branch` on new pull request page.
+The value means a branch HEAD of git repository points to.
+Also the value is default branch on `Code` menu and default `to branch` on new pull request page.

 ## Menu Setting